 What were we to make of the obvious religious symbolism, old and new, what of the seven deadly sins and the grim reaper?
 What did it all mean?

-What could we possibly make of the destruction of the underworld, the paralysis of the overworld, and that final scene, management joining hands with labor?
+What are we to make of the subterranean mob’s destruction of the underworld, the surface dwelling mob’s takeover and paralysis of the priviledged overworld, and finally, and most importantly, what should we read into that final scene, management joining hands with labor?

-Be prepared, if you watch Metropolis, for lots of emoting to music (it is a silent film, after all) and with plenty of popcorn because, even minus several lost scenes, the 2010 rerelease of Metropolis runs 148 fun and fascinating minutes you won’t want to miss.
+Be prepared, if you watch Metropolis, for lots of emoting to music (it is a silent film, after all) and make plenty of popcorn because, even minus several lost scenes, the 2010 rerelease of Metropolis runs 148 fascinating minutes, none of which you’ll want to miss.